 The Yin and Yang of Digital Marketing

-In 2017, content marketing and relationships with influencers form a winning combination.
+Today, content marketing and relationships with influencers form a winning combination.
 They’re an inseparable pair for businesses and organizations.
 The relevance of the content allows brands to stand out on social networks.
 The quality of the relationship with influencers favors a better distribution and message reception with targeted clientele.
 There’s a natural correlation between the two; without relevant content that is valid for users influencer marketing is only a new form of advertising placement.
 This is the ¨Yin¨ and ¨Yang¨ of digital marketing; now called confluence marketing.

 The growing influence of connected consumers